Jero2760/jupyterlite_example/_output/files/files/README.md

 ## Getting Started - Option 1

-Access each chapter as an executable notebook on your browser, without installing anything locally or opening source code on a server in the cloud. [https://jero2760.github.io/jupyterlite_example/lab/](https://jero2760.github.io/jupyterlite_example/lab/)
+Access each chapter as an executable notebook on your browser, without installing anything locally or opening source code on a server in the cloud.

 ## Getting Started - Option 2

-If you wish to install source code locally and run it on your local machine, you should open up a terminal and do the following:
+If you wish to run code on your local machine as you read through the chapters, you should open up a terminal and do the following:

 1. Clone the GitHub repository:
    ```sh